-The following tables present the selected consolidated financial information of our company.
-The selected consolidated statements of operations data and the selected consolidated statements of cash flows data for the years ended December 31, 2015, 2016 and 2017 and the selected consolidated balance sheets data as of December 31, 2016 and 2017 have been derived from our audited consolidated financial statements, which are included in this annual report beginning on page F-1.
-The selected consolidated statements of operations data and the selected consolidated statements of cash flows data for the years ended December 31, 2013 and 2014 and the selected consolidated balance sheets data as of December 31, 2013, 2014 and 2015, reflect the impact of retrospective adjustments for our divestiture of Xunlei Kankan and web game business in July 2015 and January 2018, respectively, which has been classified as discontinued operations.
+The following selected consolidated statements of operations data and the selected consolidated statements of cash flows data for the years ended December 31, 2016, 2017 and 2018 and the selected consolidated balance sheets data as of December 31, 2017 and 2018 have been derived from our audited consolidated financial statements, which are included in this annual report beginning on page F-1.
+The selected consolidated statements of operations data and the selected consolidated statements of cash flows data for the years ended December 31, 2014 and 2015 and the selected consolidated balance sheets data as of December 31, 2014, 2015 and 2016 have been derived from our audited consolidated financial statements not included in this annual report.